ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-1/exercise-1.md

 Observe that the table's data format is listed as `Managed`, indicating that the table is a managed entity.
 Also, note that this table has been optimized using Z-order optimization; further details can be found in the extra section.
 ![Step](../media/1/29.jpg)

+> [!TIP]
+> Explore managed vs unmanaged tables for Fabric Spark by [reviewing an article written by our teammate Aitor, who is part of the Customer Advisory Team](https://murggu.medium.com/creating-managed-and-external-spark-tables-in-fabric-lakehouse-ef6212e75e81).

 ## 1.2.4. **Review Table Files**
 Return to the Lakehouse overview, expand the table options, and select `Files` to examine the data.
 Notice that your loaded data is in Parquet format, which is now part of a Delta Lake due to the conversion process.
 ![Step](../media/1/30.jpg)